 Philipponnat Champagne Royale Réserve

 The Philipponnat family have been winegrowers and merchants in the Champagne region for sixteen generations.
-Their history dates back to 1522, and later they were suppliers to the Sun King, Louis XIV.
-But it wasn’t until 1910 that Auguste and Pierre Philipponnat created their Champagne house, in the village of Mareuil-sur-Aÿ.
+Their history dates back to 1522; they were suppliers to the Sun King, Louis XIV.
+But it wasn’t until 1910 that Auguste and Pierre Philipponnat created their Champagne house in the village of Mareuil-sur-Aÿ.
 There have been several changes in ownership since.
 While now part of the Lanson-BCC group, it remains family-run.

 Champagne Philipponnat owns 17 hectares of Grand Cru, and Premier Cru rated vineyards, mainly growing Pinot Noir.
 Horses plough them to avoid soil compaction.
 The winery and cellars overlook the River Marne and the Canal, while the vineyards are in the Marne villages of Mareuil, Avenay, Mutigny and Aÿ.
-Their range of Champagnes includes the legendary Clos des Goisses, a steep chalky 5.5 ha walled vineyard overlooking the river, from which they make one of the most desirable vintage Champagne cuvées.
-As is common in Champagne, grapes also come from long term contract from independent growers located in the Côte des Blancs, the Marne and the Montagne de Reims.
+Their range of Champagnes includes the legendary Clos des Goisses, a steep chalky 5.5 ha walled vineyard overlooking the river.
+They make one of the most desirable vintage Champagne cuvées.
+As is common in Champagne, grapes also come from long-term contracts from independent growers located in the Côte des Blancs, the Marne and the Montagne de Reims.

 Royale Réserve NV defines the Philipponnat house style, made from 65% Pinot Noir, 30% Chardonnay and 5% Pinot Meunier.
 Using only the first press juice, and a proportion ferments in wood.
-There is a partial secondary, (malolactic) fermentation.
+In addition, tIn addition, there is a partial secondary (malolactic) fermentation.

 Although this wine is non-vintage, there are 25 different base wines in the blend.
-Also, there is a high proportion (25-40%) of older reserve wine, from a “solera” of older oak casks, which is unusual in Champagne but has a long history here.
+Also, there is a high proportion (25-40%) of older reserve wine, from a “solera” of older oak casks, which is unusual in Champagne but has a long history.

-All NV Champagne must spend a legal minimum of 15 months on the lees before release, but this wine gets 36 months, for more aroma and flavour development.
-At disgorging, a moderate dosage of 8 g/l of sugar is added, which keeps the dry Brut style.
-For those that like a bone-dry and more “naked” style, Philipponnat also offer a Non-Dosé extra-brut version, which shows off an underlying chalky minerality.
+All NV Champagne must spend a legal minimum of 15 months on the lees before release, but this wine gets 36 months for more aroma and flavour development.
+Add a moderate balancing dosage of 8 g/l of sugar at disgorging for a dry Brut style.
+For those like a bone-dry and more “naked” style, Philipponnat also offers a Non-Dosé extra-brut version, which shows off an underlying chalky minerality.

-All this care produces an architecturally structured wine of full body and rounded flavour.
+All this care produces an architecturally structured wine with a rounded flavour.